 Ensure the right to due process is protected

 Colleges and universities across the country fail to provide their students with due process and fundamental fairness in their disciplinary proceedings.
-FIRE’s annual “Spotlight on Due Process'' report highlights how universities routinely deny key procedural safeguards such as the presumption of innocence, use of impartial fact-finders, participation of an adviser, and more.
+FIRE’s annual “Spotlight on Due Process'' report highlights how universities routinely deny key procedural safeguards such as the presumption of innocence, the use of impartial fact-finders, and the participation of an adviser.

-Alumni should request their college work with FIRE to adopt FIRE’s Model Code of Student Conduct, which includes a complete set of student conduct procedures, provisions for responding to Title IX allegations that comply with the Department of Education’s most recent Title IX regulations, and core procedural safeguards, has been provided at the end of this document.
+Alumni should request their college work with FIRE to adopt FIRE’s Model Code of Student Conduct, which includes a complete set of student conduct procedures, provisions for responding to Title IX allegations that comply with the Department of Education’s most recent Title IX regulations, and core procedural safeguards.

 Immerse students, faculty, and staff in open dialogue and viewpoint diversity